polywrap/handbook/docs/vision-purpose-values.md

 ## Our Vision

+> Where do we all want to go with this?
+What is the shared vision?

+## Our Mision

+> What are we doing today that helps us achieve the vision?

 We are a **community** building **revolutionary** tools that will drive **mass adoption** of web3.

 ## Our Purpose